jacintha-van-zelderen/jacintha-van-zelderen/README.md

 ## ☕ More About Me
 When I am not analysing for vulnerabilities or training AI pipelines, you can usually find me:
 * 🍳 **Cooking traditional European dishes** and sourcing fresh, seasonal ingredients directly from local organic farmers.
-I am already looking forward to exploring New Zealand's local markets!
 * ☕ **Working on my YouTube channel!** I have a channel with currently **15,000+ subscribers and 900,000+ views** where I share videos about my travel experiences and day-to-day life!
 * 🇪🇺 **Polyglot in training:** Native in Dutch, fluent in English (C2), and currently maintaining an intermediate (B1) level in German.